 What a defensible Section 301 review includes

-A defensible review ties the invoice description, engineering description, HTS candidate, country of origin, supplier lane, entry number, and duty treatment together.
-If the company later files a Post-Summary Correction or protest, the evidence must show why the original filing was wrong or why a different treatment is supportable.
+The review ties invoice description, engineering datasheet, HTS candidate, country of origin, supplier lane, entry number, and duty treatment together.
+If the company later files a Post-Summary Correction under 19 CFR 173.4 (available up to 300 days after entry summary date) or a protest under 19 USC 1514 / 19 CFR 174 (180 days after liquidation), the evidence must show why the original filing was wrong or why a different treatment is supportable on the face of CBP rulings or USTR exclusion language.

-The most valuable findings are usually narrow: a high-volume connector family misclassified by one subheading, a China-origin SKU that actually qualifies for a valid exclusion, a related-party purchase structure with first-sale potential, or a recurring entry description that invites CBP questions.
+The most valuable findings are narrow: a high-volume connector family misclassified by one subheading, a China-origin SKU that actually qualifies for a still-active exclusion, a related-party purchase structure with first-sale potential, or a recurring entry description that invites CBP CF-28 requests.

 Distributor workflow

-Pull 24 months of public bill-of-lading and entry history.
+Pull 24 months of bill-of-lading and 7501 entry history.
 Normalize supplier names and product descriptions.
 Match recurring SKUs to HTS candidates.
 Separate China-origin lines from non-China lines.
-Screen for active Section 301 lists, exclusions, and AD/CVD overlap.
+Screen for active 9903.88.xx coverage, currently published exclusions (USTR maintains a searchable exclusions database on the trade.gov portal), and AD/CVD overlap on power-magnet or transformer parts.
 Then decide which findings belong in broker instructions, PSCs, protests, or future purchase-order controls.

 Priority audit table